Employee health and wellbeing should be a core element of any HR strategy and central to the way an organisation operates.

 - Develop locally delivered access to occupational health provision for employers, which is free for SMEs, to support organisations with health advice and return to work.

 - Nominate a director of work and health to work with employers and across government departments to improve the recruitment, retention and progression of people with disabilities and long-term health conditions.

 Recommendations for employers

 - Ensure that senior leaders are aware of the importance of workplace health and wellbeing, and that they embed actions to ensure that it’s taken seriously across the organisation.

-- Train line managers and supervisors to manage people well.
+- Train line managers to manage people well.
 Line managers are key to employee wellbeing and should ensure people’s workloads and deadlines are manageable.
 They should provide clear objectives and give constructive feedback, as part of a trust-based relationship with people.
 They should have the confidence to have sensitive conversations with people and offer support and flexibility if a team member needs adjustments to help manage their health and work.